BhargaviChintanippu/intel_retail_workshop/Video_Performance/Explore_Intel_Media_SDK_Samples.md

 Make sure to review the performance parameters while running these samples.
 Above said tools can help to understand the difference between software and hardware acceleration modes.

 Open new terminal and change the directory
+*Note:* Make sure to export the environment variables.
 ```
 $ cd /opt/intel/mediasdk/share/mfx/samples/_bin/
 ```